sophianicolas/SELFLESS/README.md

 It is a passion project I began developing in the spring of 2024 while in college.

+All I have available for now is my first-shot Summer 2024 Demo or "Zero Draft", which can be viewed on the branch SLFL-ZERO-DRAFT.

 I’ll be documenting its creation here on my GitHub, Instagram, and Cara!

 Join me in the journey!